Scorecards

 Eyes on the MSC Review – Big Blue Future or Big Blue Failure?

-The Marine Stewardship Council (MSC) is reviewing its seafood certification standard and Make Stewardship Count is watching both the process and results closely.
-Is the process open, inclusive and clear to everyone?
-Will the Fisheries Standard Review (FSR) make the critical changes needed to ensure all certified fisheries are applying global best practices?
+The Marine Stewardship Council (MSC) has completed a review of its seafood certification Standard.
+Make Stewardship Count has watched both the process and results closely since the review began in 2018.
+Was the process open, inclusive and clear to everyone?
+Did the Fisheries Standard Review (FSR) make the critical changes needed to ensure all certified fisheries are applying global best practices?
+This fourth and final scorecard looks at the final contents of the new MSC Fisheries Standard and a look back on the review process.

 Transparency of Engagement and Decision Making